mleonardblair/dynamic-programming/README.md

 ## Why Dynamic Programming?

-Dynamic Programming is a fundamental technique used to solve problems that can be broken down into overlapping subproblems with optimal substructure.
-Mastery of DP is essential for success in technical interviews and real-world algorithmic problem-solving.
+Dynamic Programming is a fundamental technique used to solve problems that can be broken down into overlapping subproblems.
+Mastery of DP is useful for success in technical interviews and real-world algorithmic problem-solving.

 Common patterns include:
 - Memoization